 Developing value - with our suppliers in countries with hard-working craftsmen, with our customers (eg self-assembly), with employees

-Servant-leader - main role of manager is help employee with most contact to customer to do best job
+Servant-leader - main role of manager is help employee with most contact to customer to do best job4 Body Shop, 2002 - website

 Against animal testing - end the use of animals in cosmetics testing